How to use a rice cooker to cook every type of rice

 - Cook time: 15 minutes

-- Additional directions: Follow steps outlined above until you hit step 6.
+- Additional directions: Follow the steps outlined above until you hit step 6.
 Let the rice rest as noted, but while it’s resting, combine 1 Tbsp. rice vinegar, 1 Tbsp. sugar, and 1/2 tsp. salt in a small bowl, then heat in the microwave for 30 seconds.
 Transfer the cooked rice to a large bowl, combine with the vinegar mixture, then allow it to come to room temperature before rolling sushi.

 Basmati rice

-Popular in Indian cuisine, Basmati rice has a distinctive aroma and flavor that separates it from other types.
-This long-grain rice cooks quickly and pairs well with your favorite Indian dishes.
+Popular in South Asian cuisine, the special seasoning in Basmati rice gives it a distinctive aroma and flavor.
+This long-grain rice cooks quickly and pairs well with heavy dishes such as lentil soup and curry.

 - Ratio: 1 3/4 cups water to 1 cup rice